 The two new buildings will be built on the site of Triplet 1 and Triplet 3.

 A new terraced patio with lake views and fire ring will be built on the site of Triplet 2.

-When completed, the two new lodges will replace not only the 60 current Triplet beds, but will add 44 new beds on the same footprint as the current Triplets.
+When completed, the two new lodges will replace not only the 60 current Triplet beds, but will add 22 non-summer and 42 summer beds on the same footprint as the current Triplets.